autoreleasefool/runcode.blog/_posts/2018-03-27-saving-space-penguins-csgames.md

 permalink: /posts/saving-space-penguins-csgames
 title: "Saving Space Penguins at CS Games 2018"
 date: 2018-03-27 00:00:00 +0000
-feature_image: /assets/posts/saving-space-penguins-csgames/banner.jpg
+feature_image: /assets/posts/saving-space-penguins-csgames-header.jpg
 tags: conference ios security competition
 ---

 This past weekend the annual CS Games event took place in Quebec City, hosted by Université Laval.
-I didn’t originally plan on attending, but am very thankful a friend convinced me to pick up a ticket a month ago!
+I didn't originally plan on attending, but am very thankful a friend convinced me to pick up a ticket a month ago!

 CS Games is a competition that takes place every year where nearly 40 teams from schools across Canada (and the University of Rochester, from New York) meet for a weekend to face one another in a variety of Computer Science related challenges.
 The challenges are all created by students of the hosting schools, or by companies which sponsor the event.
 There were 17 competitions held throughout the weekend, made for 2 or 3 participants from each team of 10 students.
 Prizes were awarded for each competition, as well as for the overall winners of the event.